Skip to main content

 STEP 13

-Create an additional cost item by clicking on the icon and then choosing + Add Cost Item.
-For example, choose permits at €50,000.
-(Yes, it is expensive these days 🤷♂️).
+Add an additional cost item by clicking the icon and choosing + Add cost item.

 STEP 14